 - Low iron oxide content and 0% carbon give the sponge iron robust mechanical properties.
-The product is resistant to mechanical pressure, abrasion and drops.
-Therefore, losses during handling and transport of the product are minimised. - Tests also show that the product has very good and stable chemical properties.
-The material ages very slowly when handled properly and can therefore easily be stored for a longer time. - A high degree of metallisation (98-99%) means that there is very little iron oxide remaining.
-This implies reduced losses in the value chain and results in lower energy consumption in the melting step.
+The product is resistant to mechanical pressure, abrasion and drops Therefore, losses during handling and transport of the product are minimised. - Tests also show that the product has very good and stable chemical properties.
+It ages very slowly and can therefore be easily stored for a longer time. - A high degree of metallisation (98-99%) means that there is very little iron oxide remaining.
+This reduces losses in the value chain and results in lower energy consumption during melting.